ark-lang/ark/docs/REFERENCE.md

 	name: type = some_val;

+### Type Inference
+The syntax for type inference is nearly identical to a typical variable declaration, all you have to do is omit the type, for instance:

+	my_type := 5;
+	a_float := 5.3f;
+	a_double := 5.2d;

+Note how for floats and doubles, you have to be somewhat explicit, and suffix the value with an `f` for a float, or a `d` for double.
+If the value is a decimal number and is not suffixed with an `f` or a `d`, the value will be assumed to be a double.
+This is because it is guaranteed that no floating-point precision errors will be caused by the type inference.

 ## Tuples
 A tuple is define similarly to a variable, however you specify the types in parenthesis.
 For
 instance: